leonascimento/react-tween/README.md

 When the color prop is set to blue, the rect color is animated from its previous color to blue.

-If you want to customize the easing or duration, you can do this.
+If you want to customize the easing or duration, you can pass additional options.

 ```javascript
 import { easeCubicInOut } from 'd3-ease';